AIMEtherCAT/EcatV2_Master/docs/environment-setup.md

 Run the command ``git submodule add git@github.com:AIMEtherCAT/EcatV2_Master.git src/EcatV2_Master`` to add some_wrapper to your project.

+If this project updates in the future, use the command ``git submodule update --recursive --remote`` to update code for some_wrapper.

 ### Done

 After finishing these steps, your system is now available to run the SOEM application.
 Please then refer to the next tutorial about how to use our soem_wrapper application.